-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 4.1.
+4.1.
 The coal handling and storage areas will require attention to detail to prevent spontaneous combustion (Salva, 2010).
-Management actions will include consideration of wind direction, the use of coal wetting systems, and possible burial and compaction.
-Volume 1, Section 4.12.6 4.2.
+Management actions will include consideration of wind direction, the use of coal wetting systems, and compaction.

+4.2.
 Should significant fossil specimens be identified within the mine then steps will be taken to secure and protect the fossils.
 The Queensland Museum will be notified to allow for the identification and correct preservation and removal.
 Small fossils may be relocated by site geologists.
-Volume 1, Section 4.12.8